paragbarsar99/react-native-battery-check/README.md

 # React Native Battery Check

-A **React Native Turbo Module** for monitoring battery status, power mode, and thermal conditions on both **iOS and Android**.
-This module is compatible with both **New (Fabric) and Old Architecture**, ensuring seamless integration across different versions of React Native.
+A React Native Modul**e** for monitoring battery status, power mode, and thermal conditions on both iOS and Android.\
+compatible with both New (Fabric) and Old Architecture.

 ## Features